 How often should a car be polished and waxed?

-A general rule of thumb is to treat a car to a polish and wax twice a year.
-Armor All, a car care specialist, says a simple tip for drivers to tell when their car’s paintwork needs some attention is to look at what happens to water on the paint.
-If it forms small beads, the paint is still nicely protected.
-If it runs flat across the surface, without beading, it’s time to clean with polish and protect with wax.
+The general rule of thumb is to polish and wax your car twice a year.
+If you can’t decide whether your paintwork needs some attention, look at what happens to water when it hits the paint.
+If it forms small beads, the paint is still protected.
+If it runs flat across the surface without beading, it’s time to clean with polish and protect with wax.

 What is car polish and when should you use it?

-Polish is a bit like an exfoliating face scrub.
-It gets to work on all the stubborn stains that contaminate the clear protective coat that is applied to paint.
-From minute grit particles to rain water, tree sap to bird droppings and even limescale from tap water – not to mention the harmful effects of sunlight – there’s a lot that ages paint over time.
+Think of polish a bit like an exfoliating face scrub – it’s an abrasive liquid that uses a mix of ingredients to gently cut through all the nasties on your paintwork.
+It quickly gets to work on all the stubborn stains that can get into the clear protective coat that’s applied to paint.
+Tiny grit particles, tree sap, bird droppings, sunlight, and even limescale from tap water can all age paint over time.

 You’ll need to roll up your sleeves and use some elbow grease to apply it.
-But that’s what makes it so satisfying.
-It’s applied using a special pad, left to dry to a haze, and then buffed off using a microfibre towel.
+Leave it to dry and then buff it off using a microfibre towel.

 What is car wax and when should you use it?

-Once a car’s bodywork has been washed and polished, the paintwork should be free of contaminants.
-However, it now needs to be protected before any more nasties can spoil it again – which is the job of wax.
+Once the bodywork has been washed and polished, it should be free of contaminants.
+Now, it needs to be protected.
+That’s where wax can help.

-There’s a wide range of waxes, or sealants, on the market.
-It’s applied to cool paint in the shade, using a special pad.
-Allow it dry for between five to 10 minutes, and then buff it off using a microfibre towel.
+There’s a range of waxes on the market.
+Once you’ve found the one you like, it should be applied to cool paint in the shade, using a special pad.
+Allow it to dry for between five to 10 minutes and then buff it off using a microfibre towel.